Cancro29/OpenGeekMagic/README.md

 A Weather Dashboard project based on GeekMagic SmallTV running on ESP8266

 ## Features:
-- Open-Meteo and OpenWeatherMap weather provider
+- Supports Open-Meteo and OpenWeatherMap weather provider
 - Customizable icons
 - Dashboard Manager
 - Uses Tailwind CSS.
 Any changes related to Dashboard HTML must be recompiled using Tailwind